 We buy new clothes when our weight fluctuates, but often we forget about our bras!
 Whenever your body changes shape or size, a proper fitting bra is a must.
 Here is a guide which will explain how often you should get fitted for a bra.

 How your bra should fit

 A properly fitted bra should lie flat and secure against your sternum without riding up, even when you raise your arms.

 The band should not be able to be stretched more than 2 inches away from your body (one inch would be more ideal).

 The straps should not be too tight or too loose (remember: the band is what should be holding you up, not the straps!).

 There should be no gaps in your cups at any angle and if there are, look into a different style of bra (i.e. demi vs. full coverage).

 Remember, bras are not a one-size-fits-all product.
 Every woman has a different breast shape and size and they cannot always fit into the “norm” of bra sizes.

-To find your perfect bra size, use our custom Bra Size Calculator and head to your nearest lingerie shop to try on different sizes and styles for the most optimal fit.
+To find your perfect bra size from the comfort of your own home, use our custom designed Bra Size Calculator and head to your nearest lingerie shop to try on different sizes and styles for the most optimal fit.